tstone/Windlass/README.md

 #### (Default) Batteries Included

-It should be possible to get
+It should be possible to get going out of the gate with almost minimal fuss.
+However other options should be pluggable.

 ## Contributing